 Additional site investigation activities were performed in the Fall of 2007 and February/March 2008.
 The soil boring, rock coring and groundwater sampling activities completed in October 2007 and March 2008 confirmed that residual source contamination remains at the Site in the shallow weathered and competent bedrock (18 - 30 feet below the ground surface).

 In August 2008, Precision began using calcium polysulfide in-situ chemical injections to treat these residual areas of contamination in the shallow bedrock.
 Hexavalent chromium levels dropped in Ackerly Creek due to chemical injection treatments in July 2006, the basement excavation in March 2007, and subsequent injection activities.

 Precision and EPA signed an Administrative Settlement Agreement and Order on Consent on May 3, 2012.
 On July 30, 2012, Precision's contractor, Arcadis U.S. Inc, submitted a new Response Action Plan, detailing ongoing activities.
 Multiple rounds of calcium polysulfide injections were conducted between Fall 2012 and Fall 2018.

 Between 2016 and 2020, semi annual and quarterly sampling events occurred to document hexavalent and total chromium levels throughout the site in absence of ongoing injection activities.
 Injections appear to have been effective at the former site footprint and nearby areas.
 Some hexavalent chromium continues to persist in isolated areas and further downgradient towards Ackerly Creek.
-The 2020 injection activities will focus on these remaining areas of hexavalent chromium contamination.

 The lagoon treatment system and seep shed treatment system will continue operation.
 Systems will be maintained monthly including sample collection.